melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 *Recreational Landings, 1928-1980*

-Recreational catch estimates prior to 1981 were based on the [@Ralston2010] catch reconstruction, which estimated catches by mode (CPFV and private vessel modes, where latter included any shore-based catches) and estimated catches separately north and south of Point Conception.
+Recreational catch estimates prior to 1981 were based on the [@Ralston2010] catch reconstruction, which estimated catches by mode (CPFV and private vessel modes, where the  latter included any shore-based catches) and estimated catches separately north and south of Point Conception.
 Party/Charter (PC mode) catches of all rockfish were based on logbook data (which do not report rockfish to the species level), scaled by compliance estimates, while total recreational catches from private/rental vessels (PR mode) catches were based on a combination of the relative catch rates observed in the PC fleet and a linear ramp between catch estimates in the early 1960s and those in the early 1980s (as described in Ralston et al. [-@Ralston2010]).
-The species composition of rockfish catches was estimated using a combination of the 1980s MRFS data as well as limited CPFV species composition data from onboard observer programs in the late 1970s (south of Conception) and dockside recreational creel surveys in the late 1950s and early 1960s (north of Point Conception).
+The species composition of rockfish catches was estimated using a combination of the 1980s MRFS data as well as limited CPFV species composition data from onboard observer programs in the late 1970s (south of Point Conception) and dockside recreational creel surveys in the late 1950s and early 1960s (north of Point Conception).
 Vermilion (and sunset) rockfish have long been recognized as an important target of recreational fishers south of Point Conception, as well as those in the Morro Bay region, although they are less frequently encountered in recreational fisheries further north.
 As noted in Ralston et al. [-@Ralston2010] the catch reconstruction effort was intended to be an “iterative and multistage process,” and there is considerable room for improvements in both the commercial and the recreational catch reconstruction estimates.

 *Marine Recreational Fishery Statistics Survey (MRFSS), 1980-2003*